 Quiet Book Materials

 I recommend deciding what pages you want your quiet book to include and then check what materials you will need.
-I used:
+You will need:

 - Hot Glue